For Enquiry: 93450 45466

 The float variable represents a single-precision floating-point decimal number and typically occupies 4 bytes of memory.
 It offers less precision compared to double.

 On the other hand, the double variable represents a double-precision decimal number and usually occupies 8 bytes of memory.
-It provides higher precision and a larger range of values compared to float.
+Compared to float, it provides higher precision and a wider range of values.

 11. How can you generate random numbers in Java?